Requesting Accommodation

 If you have any questions or concerns about your housing assignment, please email housing@wwu.edu.
 If you need to update your accommodations, please contact your DAC access manager.

-Due to limited availability, we unfortunately cannot guarantee all housing accommodations will be met.
+DAC-approved accommodations will be met.
+However, due to limited availability, some student accommodations may not be met by June 30.
+Students whose accommodations are not met by this time will be placed on a priority waitlist for transferring rooms if/when a space that meets their needs becomes available.
 We strongly encourage students to complete the DAC request for an accommodation AND the housing application as soon as possible.
-Room selection runs on a first-come basis, meaning students who apply and confirm housing sooner will have more room options.
+Room selection runs on a first-come basis, meaning students who apply and confirm housing sooner will have more time to browse for rooms and more room options to choose from.

 Students who are unable to find a space that meets their accommodations will go on a priority waitlist.
-If a space that meets their needs becomes available, Housing will work with the student to transfer into that room.
+If/when a space that meets their needs becomes available, Housing will work with the student to transfer into that room.
 There is no set timeline for this process as it is dependent on space availability.

 Disability Accommodations Policy